Ashish94312/poseDetection/README.md

-# MediaPipe BlazePose GHUM Detection with React
+# pose_detection - MediaPipe BlazePose GHUM Detection with React

-This project implements real-time pose detection using MediaPipe BlazePose GHUM (WebGPU) in a React application.
-It includes model loading, inference at target FPS, joint mapping, angle computation, smoothing filters, and a stream API for other modules.
+This project (`pose_detection`) implements real-time pose detection using MediaPipe BlazePose GHUM (WebGPU) in a React application.
+It includes model loading, inference at target FPS, joint mapping, angle computation, smoothing filters, and a stream API that sends JSON data to other modules for integration.

 ## Features